-PREREQUISITE: EN101 - Freshman English (Sem 1) or EN102 - Freshman English (Sem 2)
+PREREQUISITE: EN101 - Freshman English (Sem 1) or EN102 - Freshman English (Sem 2) AND approval from current English teacher.

 Journalism EN221/EN 222

 Lab Fee: \$25 per semester

 Want to get published?
 Want to write for the school newspaper or yearbook?
 This publications-based course emphasizes media literacy, role of the press, basic news writing, layout, design, copy, proofreading, photography, and graphics as they relate to the Clarionette newspaper and Clarion yearbook.
 This course may be repeated for credit, however only one credit can be applied toward the English graduation requirement.
 Students wishing to become an editor must take the course both junior and senior years.